 One of Hamilton's most popular tourist attractions is home to lions, elephants and giraffes… oh my!
 Canada's original safari adventure includes a drive through reserve that lets you get up close to some of the world's most exotic animals.
 The kids will love cooling off at the waterpark, the hands-on animal shows and watching daily elephant swims.

-In the summertime, the living is easy at Hamilton's Beachfront.
+In the summertime, the living is easy at Hamilton’s Beachfront.
 This east-end waterfront is the perfect destination for the young and the young at heart.
-Slip and slide your way down epic waterslides at Wild Waterworks or mini-golf, go-karting, and batting cages Adventure Village and go-karting at nearby Lakeland Kartway.
+Slip and slide your way down epic waterslides at Wild Waterworks.
+Enjoy mini-golf, laser tag and batting cages Adventure Village and go-karting at nearby Lakeland Kartway.
 Waterfront trails, boardwalks, and beachside patios round out this perfect summer destination.

 5. Treetop Trekking

 6. West Harbour

 There are big things in store for Hamilton's urban waterfront, including new condos and retail and tons of cool public spaces.
 In the meantime, there's plenty here to enjoy like waterfront trails, restaurants, the newly arrived Theodore Tugboat, Parks Canada's docked HMCS Haida, and an outdoor roller-skating rink (that doubles as a skating rink in the winter).
 Steps away at Bayfront Park, you'll find rolling green spaces surrounded by peaceful trails, perfect for picnics, strolls and people watching.